undertrox/orihimeMod/Readme.md

 If a CP is locally flatfoldable, but still cannot be folded, the sections of the CP that would have to intersect to fold it are highlighted in red

+### Text on Crease Patterns

+You can add Text on CPs. it will be saved in a separate file as to not break compatibility with oripa and different versions of orihime(Mod)

 ### Various Quality-of-Life Improvements

 For example: